GKO95/GKO95.github.io/_articles/programming/PRGMING_Python.md

 ## Map Function

 Built-in function which takes iterable objects and function with parameters as arguments.
-Map function returns a list containing return value of the function with iterable objects as arguments.
+Map function returns a list consisting return value of the function with iterable objects as its arguments.

 | SYNTAX                                                       |
 | ------------------------------------------------------------ |